-Once the data were collected and the scores were summed by category, the resulting score is the final datadriven score given to each project.
-The project scores were then ranked to provide a computer-generated ranking.
-The computer-generated ranking was then used as the basis for developing the staff, Technical Committee, and Policy Committee rankings.
+Once data was collected and the scores were summed by category, it resulted in a final data-driven score given to each project.
+The project scores were then ranked in highest to lowest score.
+This ranking was then used as the basis for developing the staff, Technical Committee, and Policy Committee rankings.
 However, as discussed above, subjectivity was applied by the staff and committee members to produce the final rankings.

 The final project selection processes use various data-driven methods along with local knowledge and prioritization scoring to refine the potential list of projects and produce the final project list.
-Roadway projects, bicycle and pedestrian paths, transit, airports, rail, and other modes are selected by other methods.